bioinfo-arctic/FSK2053/Spring_2026/Practical_Genetic_data_and_databases.md

 >
 > #### Prepare a database
 > Our database consists of nucleotide sequences associated with the group "teleost".
-> If you need the full nucleotide database (approximately 200 GB), you can download it from the NCBI FTP server.
+> If you need the full nucleotide database, you can download it from the NCBI FTP server.
 > Alternatively, download a nucleotide or protein (nr) database in FASTA format to your system and build the database locally using the following command:
 > ```bash
 > makeblastdb -in <input_file> -dbtype <nucleotide|protein> -out <output_database_name>